1) It’s [NOT] “regular” sand in the dunes.

 During the day, four marked trails allow visitors to explore the dunes on foot; guided tours are also available where a Ranger leads the expedition.

-5) It’s a Monument – [NOT] a Park.
+5) It’s a National Park, not a Monument.
 There is a difference!

 According to the National Park Service, “a national park is intended to preserve at least one nationally significant resource, whereas a national monument is usually larger and preserves a variety of nationally significant resources.”